MPH Concentration: Women, Youth and Child Health

 MPH@GW Curriculum and Program Competencies

-Designed to accommodate full- and part-time students, MPH@GW offers two accelerated tracks — 12 months and 18 months — that mirror the on-campus degree requirements.
+Designed to accommodate full- and part-time students, MPH@GW offers two accelerated options — 12 months and 18 months — that mirror the on-campus degree requirements.

 These requirements include 45 total credits: